mzf11125/algorand-workshop-jkt/README.md

-Trhe repository for the frontend of the algokit-workshop
+The repository for the frontend of the algokit-workshop